sdbeer/ai-product-strategy/01-the-bet/prototype.md

 ## What I Built
 <!-- One sentence: what does this prototype demonstrate? -->
-This prototype demonstrates an AI financial agent that analyzes your debts, generates optimized payoff strategies, and autonomously executes actions like refinancing to save you money and clear debt faster.
+This prototype demonstrates an AI copilot for Thai debtors that aggregates multi-creditor debts, generates localized avalanche-style payoff strategies with refinance recommendations, and provides a mock payment hub (instant pay, schedule, settings) — all in a ChatGPT-inspired, responsive SaaS UI with light/dark mode.

 ## Tool Used
 <!-- v0 / Cursor / Lovable / other -->